Probate (Jersey)

 legal proceedings touching the validity of the will of the deceased person or

-for obtaining, recalling or revoking any grant are
+for obtaining, recalling or revoking any grant are pending; or

 (b) the